Simulation-Software-Engineering/Lecture-Material/02_virtualization_and_containers/virtualbox_demo.md

         sudo apt install virtualbox-guest-dkms virtualbox-guest-x11 virtualbox-guest-utils
         ```

+        - The recommended way to install VirtualBox Guest Additions is via the VirtualBox GUI.

     - VM will capture mouse pointer.
 Use `Right-CTRL` to "free" pointer again.
     - Create snapshots on image overview (Burger symbol on the right)
         - Load snapshots for different configuration stages